WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 #### Subtle Spell
 When you cast a spell, you can spend 1 sorcery point to cast it without any somatic or verbal components.

+#### Transmuted Spell
+When you cast a spell that deals a type of damage from the following list, you can spend 1 sorcery point to change that damage type to one of the other listed types: acid, cold, fire, lightning, poison, thunder.

 #### Twinned Spell
 When you cast a spell that targets only one creature and doesn't have a range of self, you can spend a number of sorcery points equal to the spell's level to target a second creature in range with the same spell (1 sorcery point if the spell is a cantrip).

 To be eligible, a spell must be incapable of targeting more than one creature at the spell's current level.
 For example, magic missile and scorching ray aren't eligible, but ray of frost and chromatic orb are.

 ### Ability Score Improvement